vatesfr/xen-orchestra/docs/docs/users.md

 - **Keycloak:** In Client Settings, Signature and Encryption, check "Sign Documents" and "Sign Assertion".
 - **Azure:** In SAML Signing Certificate options, select "Sign SAML response and assertion".
-- **Google Workspace:** To indicate that your service provider requires the entire SAML authentication response to be signed, check the Signed response box.
-If this is unchecked (the default), only the assertion within the response is signed.
+- **Google Workspace:** In the Service Provider details, check the "Signed response" box.
   :::

 #### Vendor specific